madhuakula/kubernetes-goat/guide/src/scenarios/scenario-11.md

 ## Scenario Information

-By default Kubernetes uses flat networking schema, which means any pod/service with in the cluster can talk to other.
-The namespaces with in the cluster doesn't have any network security restrictions by default.
-Anyone in the any namespace can talk to other namespace.
+By default, Kubernetes uses a flat networking schema, which means any pod/service within the cluster can talk to other.
+The namespaces within the cluster don't have any network security restrictions by default.
+Anyone in the namespace can talk to other namespaces.
 We heard that Kubernetes-Goat loves cache.
 Let's see if we gain access to other namespaces

-* To get started with the scenario, let's run our awesome `hacker-container` in default namespace
+* To get started with the scenario, let's run our awesome `hacker-container` in the default namespace

 ```bash
 kubectl run -it hacker-container --image=madhuakula/hacker-container -- sh